 The BE Wise campaign strives to generate awareness of alcohol poisoning, how to avoid it, its signs, and how to respond to it.

-We are committed to providing high quality student-centered ambulatory health care and wellness services that have been especially designed to meet the needs of SU and SUNY ESF students.
+We are committed to providing high quality student-centered ambulatory health care and wellness services that have been especially designed to meet the needs of SU students.
 We strive to provide these services in a way that engages the student as an adult consumer of healthcare.
 Our staff is highly qualified and experienced in providing student health care.

 We work in collaboration with other health, wellness, and safety units on campus, including the Counseling Center, Options Program, Recreation Services, and Department of Public Safety.

 This web site has been designed especially for you.
 Here you will find the information you need to use the many services and programs offered by SUHS.
 If at any time you are in need of additional information or have any questions or concerns, call us at 315-443-9005.
 We will be happy to provide assistance.

 Certain college students are at increased risk for meningococcal disease, a potentially fatal bacterial infection commonly referred to as meningitis.

 In fact, freshmen living in dorms are found to have a 6-fold increased risk for this serious disease.
 A U.S. health advisory panel recommends that college students particularly freshmen living in dorms, learn more about meningitis and vaccination.

 Learn more about this infectious disease.
 Find out how it’s spread.
 Understand the symptoms-often mistaken for the flu.
 Learn about a vaccine that helps to prevent meningitis.